 Before sending

-- Use black pen only - Pencil and colored inks fax poorly
+- Use black pen only.
+Colored inks fax poorly.

-- Fill boxes completely - Partial marks may disappear
+- Fill boxes completely.
+Partial marks may disappear during transmission.

-- Avoid corrections - Cross-outs become illegible blotches
+- Avoid corrections.
+Cross-outs can become illegible blotches.

 Fax machine settings

-- Use "Fine" or "Super Fine" mode - Higher quality transmission
+- Use "Fine" or "Super Fine" mode for higher quality transmission

-- Select "Text" not "Photo" mode - Better for surveys
+- Select "Text" not "Photo" mode for better contrast on surveys

-- Ensure clean scanner glass - Spots become black marks
+- Ensure clean scanner glass.
+Spots on the glass become black marks.

-- Check contrast settings - Too dark obscures text
+- Check contrast settings.
+Too dark can obscure text.

 Receiving faxed surveys

-- Save as PDF if possible - Better than printing and rescanning
+- Save as PDF if possible.
+This is better than printing and rescanning.

-- Avoid re-faxing - Each transmission degrades quality
+- Avoid re-faxing.
+Each transmission degrades quality further.

-- Print at high quality - If physical copies needed
+- Print at high quality if physical copies are needed.

 Common fax-related issues